Bullion Stitch 101:

 Bullion stitch flowers

-If you're itching for more ways to stitch up some tiny floral wonders, there's a whole garden of ideas waiting for you here.
+If you want more ideas for stitching tiny flowers, there's a whole garden of ideas waiting for you here.

 Bullion Starfish